BrennoFruhauf/cosmic-games/README.md

   - [X] `Card:` Create the card to display the game cover.
   - [X] `Infinite Scrolling:` Create infinite scrolling pagination with game-themed loading.
 - [X] Game Details Page
-  - [X] `Video Background:` Display the game trailer/gameplay in the background of the page..
+  - [X] `Video Background:` Display the game trailer/gameplay in the background of the page.
   - [X] `Show Details:` View detailed game data.
 - [X] `Sign In/Sign Up:` Create the sign in and sign up design on the same page with data validation and saving in localStorage.
 - [X] `Responsiveness:` Create responsiveness for mobile devices.